 Listen up, here’s a story.
 About a little guy that lives in a flesh world.
 And all day and all night and everything he sees is just flesh like him— except they are pulsating and screeching inside out abominations and he wants nothing more than to destroy the horrific and disgusting creatures all around him.
-Also have sex with his loli.
+And also have sex with his loli waifu.

 Saya No Uta ~ The Song of Saya Review

 Before I begin this review proper, I would like to say a few things.
 Firstly, I would like to thank my lovely boyfriend for not only giving me this game as a birthday present, but being actively intrigued by this game like I am.
 Secondly, Saya No Uta is easily one of the most messed up things I have ever seen, and I would caution that only those with a high tolerance threshold for the unsettling and taboo to check this game out.
 Thirdly, the game is available for purchase via JAST USA’s website, which is surprisingly difficult to find out with a simple Google search.

 Saya No Uta is the story of Sakisaka Fuminori, a medical student whose life goes to hell after his family is killed in an accident and he is left with a form of agnosia that makes him unable to see the world for what it is, and instead sees it all as a horrific and repugnant flesh world occupied by monstrous flesh beasts that spout horrific distorted grunts.
 The only exceptions to this being the sights of actual gore along with the enigmatic Saya, a figure who Fuminori sees as a beautiful young girl.